Understanding Errors and Omissions Coverage

 Whenever lawyers get involved in a dispute, it's expensive.
 Even if you can resolve the issue relatively quickly, you're still looking at a few thousand dollars in costs.
 If it drags on for months, those costs add up quickly.

-E and O Insurance coverage can help pay for lawsuit expenses, which might include…
+Errors and Omissions Insurance coverage can help pay for lawsuit expenses, which might include:

 - Lawyer fees.
 Lawyers generally charge by the hour, and a lawsuit involves a lot of their time.